-Childhood overweight and obesity is becoming an increasingly common problem.
-In fact, over the past two decades it has doubled in children and tripled among adolescents in the United States.
-Throughout a child’s lifetime, chronic obesity can lead to potentially serious health problems, including diabetes and high blood pressure.
-It also can cause psychological stresses associated with feeling different from his peers, leading to depression and low self-esteem.
+That is not to say that it will be easy, as currently the healthy choice is not always the easiest one, but it is well worth it!
+It was previously common to think that kids might outgrow or grow into their weight, but now often than not, this is not happening.
+In fact, over the past two decades obesity rates have doubled in children and tripled among adolescents in the United States.
+Obesity affects all of our body systems and can lead to potentially serious health problems, including diabetes, high blood pressure, sleep apnea, liver failure, and more.
+It also can cause psychological stresses associated with children feeling different from their peers, leading to depression, anxiety, and low self-esteem.